QED0711/spiccato/README.md

 #### AddEventListener

-You can add event liseners to a `Spiccato` instance.
+You can add event listeners to a `Spiccato` instance.
 In keeping with common JS event subscriptions patterns, you simply call the `addEventListener` method on your instance, passing in either an event name *or* a `string[]` array denoting the path to a state property and a callback to be executed when that event triggers.
 You can add multiple event listeners to the same event.

 Event names conform to the following format: "on_" + PATH_TO_STATE_PROPERTY + "_update".
 If you have a state property named "myVal", the associated event that would trigger when that property changes would be "on_myVal_update".
 In the case of nested properties, it follows the same format with each level of nesting being separated by an underscore "\_".
 E.G. "on_level1_level2_value_update".
 ```